zhangxx123456/Construct-ancestral-genome/README.md

 ***Recombination_distance***:  If the selected haplotype was extended to the given length, it will occur a recombination event.

 ***Inputfiles***: One file or multiple files are allowed.
 All of the input files must have the completely consistent bi-allelic variants.
 '0' means the reference allele was selected to construct ancestral genomes.
-'1' means the alternative allele was selected to construct ancestral genomes. '.' means the no allele was selected to construct ancestral genomes.
+'1' means the alternative allele was selected to construct ancestral genomes. '.' means the allele was selected to construct ancestral genomes.